RippleOSI/Ripple-ShowcaseStack-Docs/pages/qewd/qewd_ripple_content_store.md

 http://showcase.ripple.foundation/qewd-content-store/index.html

-To login the UserName can be anything u like
+To login the UserName can be anything you like

 The default password is keepThisSecret!